 By: Marilyn L. Davis

-- We absorb the energy of the conversation at the adjacent table.
+- Absorb the energy of the conversation at the adjacent table

-- We stand in the shadows of the exchanges.
+- Stand in the shadows of the exchanges

-- We record our observations and hope it resonates with readers.
+- Record our observations and hope it resonates with readers.

-I also think that many of us appear socially awkward because we are often focused on the nearby conversations and not the person in front of us.
-I think it is also because, only in our writing, can we make sure that we’re sounding coherent.
-We have the luxury of drafting and then editing, which obviously we don’t have in conversations.
+I also think that many of us appear socially awkward because we focus on nearby conversations and not the person in front of us.
+However, we try in our writing to sound coherent, present, and aware.
+We can do this because we have the luxury of drafting, editing, and then revising, which we don’t have in conversations.

 When you review these odds and ends, ask yourself:

 - Did you write what you know or take a stab at another genre?

 - Is this just a rehash of previous topics?